 The technician will then go into your options, which will entail swapping out the part and fixing the issue, but might also involve upgrading parts of the AC system, the AC itself, or your entire heating and AC system.
 In some cases, it may make more sense to purchase an entire new heating and AC system, specifically if the A/C system is past its prime, or susceptible to breaking down again and end up with you spending more on air conditioning repairs by the time it’s all said and done.
 The service tech will discuss how much time, effort, and cost it will take to resolve the issue.

 The service tech may at this point explain what could have avoided the issue or part failure and how to avoid a future issue from occurring.
 This typically includes yearly maintenance, which not only helps prevent an AC breakdown, but in most cases also keeps your air conditioner’s warranty valid.
 Most expert air conditioner repair businesses will offer an annual service plan so you don’t have to stress about making future HVAC tune-up appointments for your systems.

 Lastly, they will discuss the process for repairing the failed part or fixing the problem.
 If you decide that A/C system repair is better for you than investing in an AC system upgrade, the service tech will order any parts necessary and plan your follow-up appointment to repair your AC.
 Or, if the part needed is already accessible on their truck, they will begin the air conditioner repair work with your permission.

 Always know that throughout Canada you’re in good hands with Service Experts Heating & Air Conditioning.
-Our repairmen are NATE-certified and have received extensive background checks so you can feel safe and sure with the people we send into your home.
+Our repairmen are ACE-certified and have received extensive background checks so you can feel safe and sure with the people we send into your home.
 If you ever think of any questions about your air conditioning system or what to expect with your A/C system repair, give us a call 24/7 at 866-397-3787 and we’ll be happy to walk you through the process.